10 Things to Know About Dora Maar

 #8 She gave up photography for painting (and Picasso)

 Despite it being a passion of hers, Maar decided to abandon the discipline after working with Picasso on Guernica.
 She loyally followed Picasso’s advice, and devoted herself solely to painting as he considered it to be a superior medium.
 A favourite pasttime, career and talent, Maar gave up her camera for “high” art.

-During her tumultuous relationship with Picasso and the horrors of the Spanish civil war and Second World War, Maar’s mental health crumbled.
-Following her break-up with the great Spanish master in the mid 40s, Maar was consumed with depression and was soon institutionalised in a psychiatric asylum.
-She was left in the care of Jacques Lacan and endured violent treatments, including electroshock therapy (which was actually prohibited at the time).
+During her tumultuous relationship with Picasso, Maar’s mental health crumbled.
+This was paired with the horrors of the Spanish civil war and World War II.
+Following her breakup with the great Spanish master in the mid 40s, Maar was consumed with depression.
+She was soon institutionalised in a psychiatric asylum.
+She was left in the care of Jacques Lacan and endured violent treatments.
+These included electroshock therapy (which was actually prohibited at the time).

-After her treatment, Picasso bought Maar a house in Ménerbes, a small village in the Vaucluse, nestled in the heart of the Luberon.
+After her treatment, Picasso bought Maar a house in Ménerbes.
+It is a small village in the Vaucluse, nestled in the heart of the Luberon.
 Maar lived alone, consumed by her turbulent memories of Picasso and surrounded by her art materials; she continued to paint until her final days.